 WordPress has a built-in feature that automatically transfers data like new software updates, plugins and themes from the main WordPress repository (WordPress.org) to the WordPress installation files in your server.
 It also automatically uploads, extracts and places all data directly into the correct folders inside your web server and database.

-“If the automatic upgrade doesn’t work for you, don’t panic, just try a manual update.”
+“If the one-click upgrade doesn’t work for you, don’t panic, just try a manual update.”

 (Source: WordPress Codex – Updating WordPress)